twilson63/permaweb-cookbook/docs/src/guides/deployment/arkb.md

 #### Bundled Deployment

-To deploy using Bundlr you will need to <a href="#fund-bundlr">fund a Bundlr node</a>.
+To deploy using Irys you will need to <a href="#fund-irys">fund an Irys node</a>.

-Bundlr node2 allows free transactions under 100kb.
+Bundlr allows free transactions under 100kb.

 You can add custom identifiable tags to the deployment using `tag-name/tag-value` syntax.